Resquared/frontend-typescript-challenge/README.md

 Create a frontend application (SPA or SSR) that consumes the API provided by this project.
 You are to use React with Typescript and Tailwind CSS, use any other libraries you see fit.
 The frontend should have a role-based UI/UX, meaning that the user should only see the features that are allowed by their role.
 The roles are `admin`, `agent`, `customer`, and `guest`.

-**The frontend should have the following base features:**
-- Login
-- Register
-- List all agents
+**Must Have Features**
+These features are based on the already provided endpoints and are all required:
+- Login, Logout, and Registration
+- Role-Based UI/UX – Ensure users see only the features allowed by their roles.
-- List all customers
+- List Data with Pagination:
-- List all orders
+   - List agents, customers, and orders
-- Create a new order
-- Update an existing order
+-  CRUD Operations for Orders:
-- Delete an existing order
+   - Create, update, and delete an order
-- List the total amount of orders grouped by customer
-- List the total amount of orders grouped by agent
-- List the total amount of orders grouped by country
+- Basic Summarization – Show total orders grouped by:
-- Logout
-- Pagination
-- Role-based UI/UX
+  - Customer, agent, and country
-- Unit tests
+- Unit Tests – For key components and functions

-- Integration tests
+**Should Have Features**
+These features are to be considered required for Senior Level candidates, and optional for Mid Level candidates:
-- Dockerize the frontend
+- Dockerize the Frontend – Containerize the application to ensure it runs consistently across environments.

-**Additional features to be implemented at your discretion:**
-- Location based search feature with a map component for displaying the results
+- Text-Based Search Feature
+- Sort Feature – Allow sorting of orders, customers, or agents based on relevant criteria.

+**Optional Features**
+These features allow you to demonstrate deeper frontend skills, implement no more than 2:
+- Integration Tests – Beyond unit tests, add basic integration tests for major components.
-- Frontend cache with cache invalidation
+- Frontend Cache with Cache Invalidation – Implement simple client-side caching for efficiency.
-- Text based search feature
-- Filter feature
-- Sort feature
-- CI/CD pipeline
+- Location-Based Search with Map Component – Include a map to display search results.
-- Any other feature you see fit
+- Advanced Feature of Your Choice – Add any other feature you see fit.

 ## Evaluation Criteria